aiman-al-masoud/deixiscript/docs/README.md

 A World Model is generated from the ASTs and validated against the Conceptual Model

-The world model together with the ASTs is used to generate standalone javascript code.
+The World Model together with the ASTs is used to generate standalone javascript code.

 * Mind, Long Term Memory ~ AST processing, Conceptual Model
 * Short Term Memory ~ World Model

+Derived Properties may also be part of the Conceptual Model.

 # AST Patterns
 * if-statement